adamkelker/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>

 1.)
-The first thing we are going to do is create a resource group so we can put both of our virtual machines in.
-Once we have our resource group made we then want to make our first virtual machine.
-The first virtual machine we are going to make is a Windows 10 vm.
-Select the resource you made, and then name the virtual machine VM1.
-Make sure you select Windows 10 Pro, version 22H as the operating system.
-As for the size of the machine we are going to want atleast 2 vcpus, and 16 gb of memory.
-Create a username and password of your choosing, and keep the inbound port rules as the default options.
+Let's begin by creating a resource group to accommodate both virtual machines.
+Once the resource group is set up, we'll proceed to create the first virtual machine, which will be a Windows 10 Virtual Machine.
+Follow these steps:

+- Start by creating a resource group to house both virtual machines.
+- Once the resource group is ready, proceed to create the first virtual machine.
+- The first virtual machine will be named "VM1."
+When prompted to choose the operating system, select "Windows 10 Pro, version 22H."
+- For the virtual machine's specifications, opt for a minimum of 2 VCPUs and 16 GB of memory.
+- During setup, choose a username and password as per your preference.
+- Ensure that the inbound port rules remain set to their default configurations.

 <p>
 <img src="https://imgur.com/WgPD275.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>